 How do I write an Op-Ed?

 There is no one right way to write an Op-Ed.
-The goal is to be concise, persuasive, and evidence-based.
-We invite you to review the following resources from the Op-Ed project, the New York Times, and the Harvard Kennedy School.
+The goal is to be concise, persuasive and evidence-based.
+We invite you to review the following resources from the Op-Ed project, the New York Times and the Harvard Kennedy School.

 What is the submission process like?

-Perspective Editors and Committee members will provide authors with a decision on their article as well as feedback on an article via email.
+Perspective editors and committee members will provide authors with a decision on their article as well as feedback on an article via email.
 Authors will always have an opportunity to review the final version of their article before publishing.

 Can Perspectives articles be sponsored?